 Chicken korma is neither spicy nor hot as in royal cuisine, no spicy food was served.
 So kids also can enjoy this dish.
 Though korma is not a healthy chicken curry, because of using lots of ghee and cashew nuts in it.
 Which contains huge calories.
 However, to make its healthy version, ghee and cashew nuts can be replaced with low-fat vegetable oil and almonds.

 My today’s recipe is inspired by an Australian-based Indian chef.
 Years back I’ve seen him in a popular television cooking show where he shared his Awadhi-style chicken korma recipe.
 That recipe inspired me so much that I first make it at home within a week.
 And believe me, that was one of the best kormas I ever had in my life.
 Then often I make it at home.

-Here I used almost the same ingredient as well as the flavor he used in his recipe.
-However, I never wanted to copy his recipe.
-So I applied my own cooking style, even to make a difference between these two, I used a special korma masala.
+Here I used almost the same ingredient as well as the flavor the chef used in his recipe.
+However, to be very honest, it is not a copy-paste version of the chef’s chicken korma recipe.
+To make the difference between these two recipes, I applied my own cooking style and a special korma masala.

-Being a traditional recipe, korma takes more time to get ready by the slow cooking method.
-However, for making its quick and easy version, a pressure cooker is a very good option.
-You can save the last 20 mins cooking time by making one whistle on high flame in the pressure cooker.
+Being a traditional recipe of Mughlai cuisine, though chicken korma is easy to make, however, takes a long time for going through the slow cooking method.
+Though for making its quick and easy version, a pressure cooker can also be a very good option to save the last 20 mins cooking time by making one whistle on a high flame in it.

-Except for this recipe, you may also check Kolkata’s Mughlai restaurant-style chicken cheap recipe too from my website.
+Except for this recipe, you may also check Kolkata’s Mughlai restaurant-style chicken chaap recipe too from my website.